-If exactly the right amount of alkali is added to an acid the resulting solution will have a pH of seven because the acid and alkali will cancel each other out.
+If exactly the right amount of alkali is added to an acid, the resulting solution will have a pH of 7 because the acid and alkali will 'cancel' each other out.

-This means that the pH of the acid increases towards seven during neutralisation but the pH of the alkali decreases towards seven.
+This means that the pH of the acid increases towards 7 during neutralisation, but the pH of the alkali decreases towards 7.

-Vinegar can be used to treat wasp stings that are alkaline.
+Vinegar (an acid) can be used to treat wasp stings which are alkaline.